trshant-sugoi/stackedit/posts/mystudyplan.md

  update ( 30th October 2018 ) :
  I am going to relearn ML. not ML as a subject, but to learn how to use ML as a engineer who can take things to production.

-My wife picked up this book on
+My wife picked up this book on  Data Science.
+David Natingga's Data Science Algorithms in a week.
+I am going to write down the few algorithms it showcases:
+1. K Nearest Neighbour
+2. Naive Bayes
+3. Decision Trees
+4.
 > Written with [StackEdit](https://stackedit.io/) and [dillinger](https://dillinger.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTQwMDExMzldfQ==
+eyJoaXN0b3J5IjpbOTkzODE0NzEzLC0xNDU0MDAxMTM5XX0=
 -->